vhartikainen/protecting-workloads-workshop/docs/workshop/index.md

-# Protecting workloads on AWS from the instance to the edge
+# Protecting workloads on AWS from the Instance to the Edge

 Welcome to the AWS Protecting Workloads Workshop!